Microwave: First microwave communication experiments

-Radar
+Radar development

 The development of radar, mainly in secrecy, before and during World War II, resulted in the technological advances which made microwaves practical.
-Wavelengths in the centimeter range were required to give the small radar antennas which were compact enough to fit on aircraft a narrow enough beamwidth to localize enemy aircraft.
+Microwave wavelengths in the centimeter range were required to give the small radar antennas which were compact enough to fit on aircraft a narrow enough beamwidth to localize enemy aircraft.
 It was found that conventional transmission lines used to carry radio waves had excessive power losses at microwave frequencies, and George Southworth at Bell Labs and Wilmer Barrow at MIT independently invented waveguide in 1936.
 Barrow invented the horn antenna in 1938 as a means to efficiently radiate microwaves into or out of a waveguide.
 In a microwave receiver, a nonlinear component was needed that would act as a detector and mixer at these frequencies, as vacuum tubes had too much capacitance.
 To fill this need researchers resurrected an obsolete technology, the point contact crystal detector (cat whisker detector) which was used as a demodulator in crystal radios around the turn of the century before vacuum tube receivers.
 The low capacitance of semiconductor junctions allowed them to function at microwave frequencies.
 The first modern silicon and germanium diodes were developed as microwave detectors in the 1930s, and the principles of semiconductor physics learned during their development led to semiconductor electronics after the war.

 The first powerful sources of microwaves were invented at the beginning of World War II: the klystron tube by Russell and Sigurd Varian at Stanford University in 1937, and the cavity magnetron tube by John Randall and Harry Boot at Birmingham University, UK in 1940.
-Ten centimeter (3 GHz) microwave radar was in use on British warplanes in late 1941 and proved to be a game changer.
+Ten centimeter (3 GHz) microwave radar powered by the magnetron tube was in use on British warplanes in late 1941 and proved to be a game changer.
 Britain's 1940 decision to share its microwave technology with its US ally (the Tizard Mission) significantly shortened the war.
 The MIT Radiation Laboratory established secretly at Massachusetts Institute of Technology in 1940 to research radar, produced much of the theoretical knowledge necessary to use microwaves.
-The first microwave relay systems were developed by the Allied military near the end of the war and used for secure battlefield communication networks in the European theater.
+Microwave relay systems were developed by the Allied military in the war and used for secure battlefield communication networks in the European theater.
+The first was the British Wireless Set No. 10, a 5 GHz, 8 telephone line, time division multiplex system developed by the UK's Signals Research and Development Establishment in 1942.